fxxrytail/skzcode/content/shows/kingdom.md

 pageType: "By SubCat"
 description: "Stray Kids, BTOB, iKON, SF9, THE BOYZ and ATEEZ fighting for the crown showing performances according to the theme"
 ---
-Kingdom: Legendary War full episodes with subtitles are available at [Viu](https://www.viu.com/ott/ph/en-us/vod/349457/Kingdom-Legendary-War-2021), [Viki](https://www.viki.com/tv/37746c-kingdom-legendary-war), and [Kshow123](http://kshow123.net/show/kingdom-legendary-war/)
+Kingdom: Legendary War full episodes with subtitles are available at [Viu](https://www.viu.com/ott/ph/en-us/vod/349457/Kingdom-Legendary-War-2021), [Viki](https://www.viki.com/tv/37746c-kingdom-legendary-war), and [Kshow123](http://kshow123.net/show/kingdom-legendary-war/).
+Most of Stray Kids' individual Full Ver. videos were unfortunately deleted from MNET channel so I updated the links to the 2021 compilation videos with time stamped to each of the performances.